kde713/code-challenge/xissy-coderpad-interviews/README.md

 - Made same structured skeleton for all questions.
 - Made test case based on `unittest` for all questions.
+- If you want to see skeleton without my solution, go to commit 7555bdf .

 ### How to test